Duel (role-playing game): Expansion game

 In 1992, Nightshift Games published an expanded version called Mega-Duel.

+The adventure Secret Liason was published in 1993.

 Reception

+Tony Lee reviewed DUEL in White Wolf #34 (Jan./Feb., 1993), rating it a 4 out of 5 and stated that "DUEL is balanced, creative, easy to absorb (all 36 pages of it), and highly recommended.
+It's every bit what the designers envisioned it to be: a simple yet very playable universal system.
+That (and the promised Worldbooks support) makes DUEL a terrific, inexpensive alternative to GURPS and other generic systems."

 In the May 1993 edition of Dragon (Issue #193), Lester W. Smith called this book "a good-looking product".
 Smith was also "favorably impressed" by the unusual magic system, although he wondered if players would really use their imaginations to think up new spells.
 He praised the simple combat system as "presented very clearly and intuitively satisfying."
 However, Smith pointed out that since the weapons "are relatively bloodless", combat generally takes a long time.
 Smith summarized the game as "an engagingly written product with a number of creative but sensible innovations", but he did have reservations about the open-ended nature of the ability scores, pointing out that "characters can progress fairly rapidly to the point where they can easily pass pretty much any skill roll."
 Smith concluded that consumers should perhaps take a wait-and-see approach, saying, "I think the game is a good design that needs a bit more development and playtesting."